turgunalievaa/CSC_makeup/README.md

 **Task 3️⃣:** Make ignoring of git of 1 any file and 1 any folder.

 **Task 4️⃣:** Switch to any commit.
 Take a screenshot of logs.
 Switch back without creating new branches.
-Save the screenshot and make commit.
+Save the screenshot as a picture and make commit including that new file.